 7. Respect User Privacy- Keep it User-Centric

-Interests and needs of individuals should be at the centre of Privacy by design, best results are achieved when individuals can have an active role in the management of their own personal data.
+The interests and needs of individuals should be at the center of Privacy by design.
+Best results are achieved when individuals can have an active role in the management of their own personal data.
 Individual’s privacy is supported by: